Lily of the Alley

-Lily of the Alley is a 1924 British silent film drama directed by Henry Edwards, who also starred in the film with his wife Chrissie White.
-Lily of the Alley was filmed in 1922 and given trade showings in early 1923, but its general release to cinemas was delayed until February 1924 due to various problems within the British film industry at the time.
+Lily of the Alley is a lost 1924 British silent film drama directed, written and produced by Henry Edwards, who also starred in the film with his wife Chrissie White.

-Background

-Lily of the Alley was experimental in form, with Edwards attempting the innovation of producing a coherent screen narrative entirely without the use of intertitles.
-The film is regarded as significant in cinema history as the earliest documented feature-length dramatic silent film to be made consisting solely of visual sequences without any titling to explain the action to audiences, pre-dating the next-known example (a 1923 German film called Schatten) by several months.
-The film's release was greeted with great interest, but contemporary reviews seem to suggest the finished product to have been a praiseworthy attempt rather than an unqualified success, with the subject matter of the ups and downs of a husband/wife relationship lending itself less well to the absence of titles than a more visually driven action or comic storyline would have.
-The Bioscope felt that Edwards' self-imposed restriction "leads to some rather far-fetched ways of conveying simple ideas", although The Times considered that the film was still "an intrinsically absorbing drama, coherently presented".
+The film was experimental in form, with Edwards attempting the innovation of producing a coherent screen narrative entirely without the use of intertitles.

+Preservation status

+In 1992 the British Film Institute classed Lily of the Alley as a lost film, included in its "75 Most Wanted" list.
+Its National Archive holds a collection of stills but no film or video materials.
+The BFI has speculated that the film was destroyed by bailiffs when the production company, Hepworth Pictures, went bankrupt in 1924.

 Plot

-Only sketchy details of the film's plot appear to survive.
-Bill (Edwards) and Lily (White) are newly married.
+Bill and Lily are newly married.
 Bert works as a tea salesman and is of a naturally cheery disposition.
 Over time however, worries about the security of his job and income prey on his mind and he frets over not being able to provide for Lily.
 With his worries heightened by the fear that he is about to go blind, he falls into a deep depression and becomes a shadow of the happy soul he used to be.
 Lily becomes desperately anxious about him, and one night has a terrible nightmare in which she dreams that he loses first his sight and then his life (either in a fire, or by being robbed and murdered, depending on the source).
 However things eventually take a turn for the better and the couple welcome their new baby to the family.